michalw387/michalw387/README.md

 ### Hi there 👋

-I am a systems engineering student from Wrocław.
+I am a systems engineering student from Wrocław Working mostly in Python

 <!--